mfkimbell/high-level-system-design-exercise-notes-2/README.md

 Design the cloud architecture for Instagram

 Create a metrics aggregation platform Hiring Manager round

-## General Question
+## General Questions
-Situation when you failed on a project
+Situation when you failed on a project:

-## How do you prepare for system failure?
+I introduced an issue in prod by introducing a new WAF that the security team had me add.
+I tested it thoroughly, but didn't consider that we also needed to test with clients outside of the Regions internal whitelisted IPs.
+Just shows you need to dedicate proper time to testing and run it by other people before something goes to production.

 ## OK TIME TO ACTUALLY DO SOME HANDS ON WITH TWILIO API